 4. Pay fees (if applicable)

-You may want to use a money order in the following scenarios:
+When to use a money order

 - You want to protect your privacy.
 Money orders don’t include bank account information.